Waiting game: Nationals get 6 days off before World Series | New Country 923

 “I saw a stat today where there’s been 12 times where teams have had five or more days off going into the World Series.
 And you know what the record was?
 6-6,” Dozier said.
 “So it’s not that big a deal.”

-Baseball is a sport that is more of a daily grind than any other, with game followed by game followed by game for six months, so this stretch is rather unusual for the Nationals: They haven’t played since finishing off a sweep of the St. Louis Cardinals in the NL Championship Series at home last Tuesday — and they won’t play until Game 1 of the Fall Classic on the road next Tuesday.
+Baseball is a sport that is more of a daily grind than any other, with game followed by game followed by game for six months, so this stretch is rather unusual for the Nationals: They haven’t played since finishing off a sweep of the St. Louis Cardinals in the NL Championship Series at home last Tuesday — and they won’t play until Game 1 of the Fall Classic in Houston next Tuesday.

-Washington’s next opponent gets much less of a respite: The Houston Astros and New York Yankees were getting set to play Game 6 of the AL Championship Series on Saturday night.
+Washington’s next opponent gets much less of a respite: The Astros finished off and the New York Yankees in Game 6 of their AL Championship Series on Saturday night.

 “Baseball season’s kind of uncomfortable.
 Your body’s kind of under constant fire,” right fielder Adam Eaton said.
 “And when you get a breath of fresh air, sometimes it has a tendency to relax a little bit.”